bokeh/bokeh/examples/embed/README.md

     http://127.0.0.1:5000/

-The spectrogram example requires a working pyaudio library installed.
+Finally, the spectrogram example requires a working pyaudio library installed.
 To view it, run:

     python spectogram.py